carolinelile/DE_Zoomcamp_Final_Project/README.md

 1. **Data Extraction and Transformation**
 2. **Batch processing to load data into Google Cloud Storage using Spark**
 3. **Data moving from GCS to BigQuery using Kestra**
-4. **Data Visualization including toggleable heatmap layers and interactive dashboard using Metabase**
+4. **Data Visualization including toggleable heatmap layers and dashboard using Metabase**

 ---